TASiewert/AutoProfiler/README.md

 # PHP - AutoProfiler - Face Analysis API

-Utilize the Haystack API (account required from [Haystack Face Analysis API](https://www.haystack.ai/user/signup)) to automatically pre-fill some basic info about a user's profile based on his or her profile picture.
+Utilize the Haystack API (free account required from [Haystack Face Analysis API](https://www.haystack.ai/user/signup)) to automatically pre-fill some basic info about a user's profile based on his or her profile picture.
 __Note:__ this only works on photos containing only one face.

 ### Features